telicent-oss/smart-caches-core/docs/data-security/design.md

 commonly seen label byte sequences into implementation specific data structures.
 Over the lifetime of an application which may make hundreds of thousands/millions of access decisions this can offer significant performance benefits.

-Similarly within an `Authorizer` instance an implementation may wish to cache access decisions for labels that have already been seen in the context of a single request.
+Similarly within an `DataAccessAuthorizer` instance an implementation may wish to cache access decisions for labels that have already been seen in the context of a single request.
 Thus if the same label occurs on many data items that a given request is accessing most of those decisions may be satisified from the cache.
-Remember that an [`Authorizer`](#authorizer) lifecyle is scoped to a single request so implementations **MUST** ensure that decisions are not cached across requests since a user attributes could change between requests.
+Remember that an [`DataAccessAuthorizer`](#DataAccessAuthorizer) lifecyle is scoped to a single request so implementations **MUST** ensure that decisions are not cached across requests since a user attributes could change between requests.

 In general by placing caching concerns onto plugin implementations we aim to allow applications to remain unaware of